ahannum/MRtabletop/README.md

 February 28: gradient channels y and z2 not working
 - As evidenced by shim calibration returning flat lines for these channels
--	TODO Alex & Ariel: bring ocra2 to Thomas at Q-Bio end of March to investigate
+-	TODO Ariel - pick up Tabletop from Q-Bio

 ### Ocra3